rhit-netsos/netsec-public/docs/labs/lab4.md

 Now that we can navigate between chains, we are ready to start updating our rules.
 Let's go back to our original `e1s1` table from the first step.
-Note that however we can no longer use the **interval** flag with for our set since we will be adding one ip at a time.
-We also removed the initial set of elements as we will be updating those during on the fly.
+Note that however we can no longer use the **interval** flag with for our set since we will be adding one IP at a time.
+We also removed the initial set of elements as we will be updating those on the fly.

 ```sh
 #!/usr/sbin/nft -f